-The chemical schemes are selected using the UMUI and use the logical variables described in tables 2 and 27.
-Please note that for these schemes, the number of reactions is based on the assumption that L_ukca_trophet is false and L_ukca_het_psc is true.
+The chemical schemes are selected using the UMUI or Rose and use the logical variables described in tables 2 and 32.
+Please note that for these schemes, the number of reactions in the table is based on the assumption that L_ukca_trophet is false and L_ukca_het_psc is true.